packbackbooks/engineering-docs/careers/software-engineer.md

 **Technical Knowledge:** They have practical experience implementing the core concepts and best practices of software engineering.
 They are able to write performant, well-abstracted code with minimal help from other engineers.
 They are able to solve most problems in their domain, but may need help with complex tasks and tasks outside their domain.

 **Productivity:** They reliably deliver the work assigned to them in a sprint.
 When they encounter a complex problem, they leverage the knowledge of their peers to find a suitable solution, even if it means changing the scope of the work.
-By the PR stage, their code is well-constructed; they do not expect others to catch sloppy mistakes for them.
+By the PR stage, their code is well-constructed and largely free of sloppy mistakes.

-**Impact:** They can take the lead on delivering work critical to meeting the sprint goal and are capable of independently planning work that multiple engineers can complete in a sprint or two.
-Instead of just executing on a task as written, they think critically about the problem and ensure that the solution will thoroughly solve the problem.
+**Impact:** They routinely take the lead on delivering work critical to meeting the sprint goal and are capable of independently planning work that multiple engineers can complete in a sprint or two.
+Instead of just executing on a task as written, they evaluate the proposed solution and suggest changes to ensure that the solution will thoroughly solve the problem.

-**Communication:** They are able to effectively review code in their area of expertise and regularly point out opportunities for improvement in the code that they review.
+**Communication:** They effectively review code in their area of expertise and regularly point out opportunities for improvement in the code that they review.
 They proactively point out concerns with proposed or current sprint work as soon as they see them.
 They can articulate the tradeoffs of different approaches to solving a problem.

 **Collaboration:** They are mindful of the work that others are doing and can critique or suggest improvements to the proposed plans of others.
 They get help from others when stuck, but are also capable of helping unstick their peers.
 They are capable of effectively running small to medium-sized projects with regular coaching.